alertot/poiwer/README.md

 We're working on it, but you can review the available commands using `./poiwer -h`.

-You can also review our presentation at ekoparty [here](https://speakerdeck.com/alertot/php-object-injection-revival).
+You can also review our presentation at ekoparty [here](https://speakerdeck.com/alertot/php-object-injection-revival) and a video showing [the editor in use](https://youtu.be/2JbpCBn6pZE).